richardp6889/sep10-freedom-project/tool/learning-log.md

 04/02/2024
 Something I did this week was using the animation on a set of objects that move in a circular motion, although it did not move away from this path it still moved together with other shapes on it.

-One thing that I struggled with was
+One thing that I struggled with was making the shapes stick to each other while they move since I applied the animation seperately and then it worked when I added all shapes to one cycle.

+Something I will test is if I could make the path change when it gets to a certain point

 <!--